alpacahq/user-docs/content/alpaca-works-with/alpaca-for-slack.md

 weight: 50
 ---

+*Alpaca for Slack* is the official Slack integration for Alpaca.
+It allows you to manage your Alpaca portfolio from any Slack community where it's installed.
+It's already available in our community Slack - just type `/alpaca help` there to get started.

 # Alpaca for Slack

 With Alpaca for Slack, you can quickly manage your Alpaca brokerage account right inside the chat window.
 With simple commands, you can have AlpacaBot get your orders and positions, and you can even tell it to place orders for you.